With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreWestern Montana Mental Health Center Child And Family Services Network is a mental health facility in Missoula County, MT, located at 1305 Wyoming Street, 59801.
+Learn MoreWestern Montana Mental Health Center Child And Family Services Network is a mental health clinic in Missoula County, MT, located at 1305 Wyoming Street, 59801.
 Western Montana Mental Health Center Child And Family Services Network provides telemedicine/telehealth and outpatient treatment.
-Western Montana Mental Health Center Child And Family Services Network provides activity therapy, psychotropic medication and trauma therapy to children / adolescents.
+Western Montana Mental Health Center Child And Family Services Network offers group therapy, psychotropic medication and trauma therapy to children / adolescents.
 Western Montana Mental Health Center Child And Family Services Network also supports children/adolescents with serious emotional disturbance.
-Some other services available at Western Montana Mental Health Center Child And Family Services Network include court-ordered outpatient treatment, case management and suicide prevention services.
+Additional services offered at Western Montana Mental Health Center Child And Family Services Network include illness management and recovery, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.